-This was perfect, as Tropical Brunch, the name Zero Gravity bottomless brunch event is known, takes place every Friday, from 1-5pm, and the Friday of the trip so happened to be Craig’s birthday, so it seemed like a pretty good way to celebrate!
+This was perfect for our trip schedule, as Tropical Brunch, the name Zero Gravity bottomless brunch event is known, takes place every Friday, from 1-5pm, and the Friday of the trip so happened to be Craig’s birthday, so it seemed like a pretty good way to celebrate!

 Zero Gravity bottomless brunch – Venue and information

 The skydivers land right by the beach and the planes also take off there, which is a pretty cool thing to watch, especially when waiting for the brunch to begin!

 Zero Gravity bottomless brunch kicks off at 1pm.
 However he venue is open from 9am if you are really wanting to get certain spots – the loungers by the pool go pretty quickly!
-We were advised to show up for around 11am, and we were easily able to get 2 loungers on the beach with an umbrella for me the pale vampire queen who burns.
+We were advised to show up for around 11am, and we were easily able to get 2 loungers on the beach with an umbrella for me, the pale vampire queen who burns pretty easily.

 Entrance is 295AED for girls and 345AED for boys.
 Everything in Dubai seems to be priced like that, less for the girls.
 Presumably they think we eat and drink less… Craig and I split the overall cost, as I am nice, and so it was probably about £70 each.
 This gets you the beach club entrance, your pineapple refillable cup, and four hours unlimited food and drinks.
 Also worth noting that they are strict on ID checks so do bring your passport as they seemed to be checking everyones.

 If you are feeling extra flash, they also have VIP packages with cabanas and big round sofas by the pool available, but these were pretty pricey and needed a minimum of four people to book.